Oh. My. Gosh!

 This is a great choice if you have pattern pieces that are very wide or if you need to use your fabric more efficiently than the standard lengthwise fold will allow.

 Simply fold the fabric so that the cut ends are aligned with each other.
-This means that the selvages will be opposite each other.
+This means that the selvages will be opposite each other instead of lying on top of each other.

 But here’s the thing…

-A single layer layout is the most time-consuming layout.
-BUT it will allow you to use every scintilla of your lovely and/or pricey fabric!
+While a single layer layout is the most time-consuming layout, it will allow you to use every scintilla of your lovely and/or pricey fabric!

 And it is a most excellent choice if you are cutting soft, slippery, naughty fabrics, such as knits, chiffon, or charmeuse.
 Or, if you are cutting pattern pieces on the bias.

-Plus, it will give you greater control when using fabrics with humongous designs, so you avoid unfortunate and embarrassing design placements.
+Plus, it will give you greater control when using fabrics with humongous designs, so you avoid unfortunate and embarrassing design placements — for example, two large flowers (bullseye) on each butt cheeks!

 In fact, this layout is a perfect example of when you might want to duplicate or expand a pattern piece.